Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/en/https.md

 ### Windows

+This document is written assuming that the OS is Windows.

 ### Chocolatey

-Chocolatey is a package manager for Windows (like apt-get or yum but for Windows).
+**Chocolatey** is a package manager for Windows (like apt-get or yum but for Windows).
 Link to install Chocolatey: [https://chocolatey.org/install](https://chocolatey.org/install)

 ### OpenSSL